LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 This does happen and I find it a curious issue, in that "technically" if the page content changes and it isn't announced to a screen reader user, that fails 4.1.3 Status Messages (AA).
 It does require the content to be important, on a testimonials page I'd say a testimonial is important, wouldn't you?
 So, we are doing what the SC requires us to do, we are announcing changes in content, but, in doing so, we are making things worse, much worse.

 Is it merely a symptom of 2.2.2 Pause, Stop, Hide (A)?
 In this instance, I'd agree, solving the underlying issue would solve this problem, too.
-But, what about when devs get a little too generous with their ARIA and start putting on on the `<main>` container, or what if it is a site that regularly updates, such as news, social media, currency exchanges, etc?
+But, what about when devs get a little too generous with their ARIA and start putting it on on the `<main>` container, or what if it is a site that regularly updates, such as news, social media, currency exchanges, etc?
 Looking at the failures of 4.1.3, there is a "future link" which in essence means something the folks at WCAG plan to do and are likely actively working on, but they need to agree on the wording or something.
 Many of the contributors volunteer in their own time, some are full time employees and others are part of it because ther company wants a say in the standard.
 I'm not for one moment implying that there might be a minority of folks that object to things as they put their employer's interests first, but, maybe it does make it a little more difficult to get unanimous agreement on some things?
 I read the GitHub stuff quite regularly and have seen many a debate and not every angle appears to be what I would interpret as in the best interests of disabled folks.
 I don't know why, but writing standards likely comes with internal politics.
 Anyway, that future link says "Using `role="alert"` or `aria-live="assertive"` on content which is not important and time-sensitive (future link)".
 I interpret that as ARIA alert abuse, they just haven't got around to finalising the actual thing.
 It's there though, so that's enough for me.
 So, I do fail this on 4.1.3 Status Messages (AA), but also with a nod to 2.2.2 Pause, Stop, Hide (A), if it is a poorly implemented carousel, like this one.

 Honestly, I'm not 100% certain I am right on this 2.2.2 is for visual stuff, there is 1.4.2 Audio Control (A), but that is for the website making sounds, which technically, it isn't, text is passed to the accessibility tree and the screen reader makes the sound.
 I've never had to defend failing a yappy site on this, and in most instances there is also something else wrong with the component that is yapping, so I sometimes group my issues, because "this thing fails all of these things, because" is sometimes a useful technique, at least for me, anyway,